xplosionmind/old.tommi.space/_notes/public/Now.md

 ## Quitting Social Media

 I made a life-changing choice: I'll **delete all of my Social Media accounts** by the end of 2020.
 There are a lot of reasons why I got to this point, and I discuss about this topic  **a l l  t h e  t i m e**  with my friends.
 At the moment my aim is to put together resources, articles, videos, documentaries and documents in [this website](https://quitsocialmedia.club).
-Randomly stuffed, everything is [[Quit Social Media|here]], in the meanwhile.
+Randomly stuffed, everything is [[Quit Social Media Notes|here]], in the meanwhile.

 <br>
 <br>